Kitchen Essentials

 Sharpie + masking tape for labeling leftovers

 Keep a few of these on hand, and you’ll be ready to stir a little sunshine into every dish.
-Let the flavors flow—and don’t forget to taste as you go.

 With aloha,